 Community START Project Application Open

-START will be accepting applications starting November 1 through December 31 for Spring 2022.
-Projects are estimated to begin in Februrary.
-If you have any questions about START, the application process, or project execution, please email Cassi Winslow-Edmonson.
+START will be accepting applications now through December 23 for Spring 2023.
+Projects are estimated to begin in February.
+If you have any questions about START, the application process, or project execution, please email Suzanne Allen.

 We have more than 42,000 undergraduate, graduate, and Ph.D. students at Indiana University Bloomington, each with their own unique skillset and passions.
 Each of our students are at different places in their learning journey.
 Our students are constantly learning new skills and enhancing old ones.
 Throughout the entirety of the START workflow process, it is indescribably rewarding to see each student's individuality and creativity come to life.
 Our professional staff will come along with you throughout this experience.